stevejarvis/stevejarvis.github.io/_posts/2015-8-30-general-crypto-currency-system.md

 ### Solving Blocks
 This is where the real cryptocurrency excitement comes in.
 Every block needs to be finalized to be accepted into the block chain.
-A block is finalized when a nonce is discovered that causes that the transaction to hash to a particular range of values.
+A block is finalized when a nonce is discovered that causes that transaction to hash to a particular range of values.
 For example, if the last block in the chain is represented by $$01234ABCD$$, and the accepted range of hashes is
-$$[0,1000000]$$, then the value that confirms the block is a value $$n$$ such that $$0 < PRF( n, 01234ABCD ) < 1000000$$.
-The value of 1000000 is chosen just for simplicity, in practice the Bitcoin family uses SHA256, so the range is actually $$[0,2^{256}]$$.
+$$[0,1000000]$$, then the value that confirms the block is any value $$n$$ such that $$0 < PRF( n, 01234ABCD ) < 1000000$$.
+The value of 1000000 is chosen just for simplicity, in practice the Bitcoin family uses SHA256, so the range is actually enormous: $$[0,2^{256}]$$.

-Since these are meant to be real, usable currencies, and a transaction isn't accepted until one of these outrageously difficult math problems are solved, it's desirable that there's some predictability regarding the length of time required to process a transaction.
+Since these are meant to be real, usable currencies, and a transaction isn't accepted until one of these outrageously difficult math problems is solved, it's desirable that there's some predictability regarding the length of time required to process a transaction.
 If I were a merchant and it took an arbitrarily long time to get paid, I wouldn't be very interested in accepting